GuillermoVR92/Deep-RL-DeepQNetwork_Conv_Net/README.md

 ### Files and Folders
 * navigation.py: the main routine for the basic-banana project.
 It is the high-level calls to construct the environment, agent, train and play.
-* visual_navigation.py: the main routine for the challenge project - visual banana.
-* dqn.py: the deep reinforcement learning algorithm routine.
+* dqn_functions.py: the deep reinforcement learning algorithm routine.
-* dqn_agent.py: the class definitions of the agent and replay buffer.
+* nav_dqn_agent_pixels.py: the class definitions of the DQN agent and replay buffer.
-* model.py: the deep neural network models are defined in this file.
+* model_pixels.py: the deep neural network models (DQN) are defined in this file.
 * Environment.py: a wrapper for the UnityEnvironment.
 The wrapper makes the environment interface similar to the OpenAI gym environment, so that the DQN routines are more general.
-* dqn_test.py: a dqn test routine using the OpenAI gym environment (can be ignored).
-* folder ``basic_banana``: the directory to save the unity environment run time of the basic agent in sensor mode.
-* folder ``visual_banana``: the directory to save the unity environment run time of the agent in pixel/visual mode.
-* PlotScores.ipynb: the routine to plot the scores.
-* basic_banana_dqn_checkpoint.pth: saved weights for basic banana.
-* visual_banana_dqn_checkpoint.pth: saved weights for the challenge project. (achieved average score 13.03 in 985 episodes)

 #### Environment Wrapper Class
 The ``CollectBanana`` Class is a wrapper for the ``UnityEnvironment`` class, which